valdese-net/vlp/src/pages/about.md

 <summary>Meditation Point Trail</summary>

 - Very Easy
-- 0.1 Miles
 - No bikes

-4 feet wide, freshly built, and level.
+4 feet wide and level.
 Has great water views and a rock halfway along the trail that you can go down and sit on and fish or take photos.